 - Appointment, Eligibility, and Vacancies

-- The committee Chair shall be appointed by the Chairman, subject to confirmation by the SREC.
+- The committee chairman shall be appointed by the Chairman, subject to confirmation by the SREC.

 - The non-voting members shall be appointed by the Chairman, subject to confirmation by the SREC no later than the first regular meeting following their appointment, and shall serve at the pleasure of the Chairman.

-- The following persons are ineligible to be appointed a voting member of the Legislative Affairs Committee:
+- The following persons are ineligible to be appointed a voting member of the Legislative Priorities Committee:

 - A person who holds any elected federal, state, or county public office, or who is a candidate for any elected federal, state, or county public office elected public office and has filed for the appointment of a campaign treasurer.

 - A person who is a registered lobbyist.